 If your app hasn't been installed on any devices, contact our support team to request that your app's data be permanently deleted.

 To troubleshoot issues with uploading graphic assets, make sure to upload files that meet the file size, dimensions, and file type requirements for each type of asset.
-If your files meet all requirements, and you’re still having issues, try using a different browser.
+If your files meet all requirements, but you’re still having issues, try using a different browser.

 In some cases, if you have antivirus or firewall software installed, it might cause issues when uploading images.
 If you’re having issues uploading files, try temporarily disabling the software and trying again.